FreeCAD/FreeCAD/src/Mod/CAM/Roadmap/Functionality/Output Generation.md

 - Support splitting gcode into multiple files
 - Automatic tool wear compensation output (D offsets or tool tables)
 - Integration with machine feedback loop (closed-loop post)
+- Direct-to-machine fabrication.
+The entire pipeline of CAM->Gcode->machine should be reconsidered.
+The workflow should feel more like 3D printing with a direct closed loop process